HaardikBhagtani/healthy/README.md

 Which weakens eyes, causes dehydration and back pain, making us weak.

-To solve this problem, I have made a program which alerts us to drink water, exercises eyes and physical activity by playing a music.
+To solve this problem, I have made a program which alerts us to drink water, exercises eyes and physical activity by playing music.

 It will also save your log in a file.